LegendsUnchained/vpx-standalone-alp4k/external/vpx-r911/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-r911.elf
-- Download the table, ROM and directb2s versions listed above and copy them into this folder
+- Download the table, and directb2s versions listed above, extract them, and copy them into this folder
+- Download the ROM, and place it into the /vpx-r911/pinmame/roms folder.
+Do NOT UNZIP!
 - If you're loking for Shatner, he's not here! 🚑